Airren/airren.github.io/content/blog/k8s_source_code_3.md

 Last but not least, there is a third repository called API Machinery, which is used as `k8s.io/apimachinery` in Go.

 Nevertheless, you'll meet a lot of API Machinery packages in Kubernetes-native Go code.
 An important one is `k8s.io/apimachinery/pkg/api/meta/v1`.
-It contains many of the generic API types such as `ObjectMeta`, `TypeMeta`, `GetOptions`, and `ListOptions`.t
+It contains many of the generic API types such as `ObjectMeta`, `TypeMeta`, `GetOptions`, and `ListOptions`.